An Analysis of Quantile Temporal-Difference Learning: Introduction

-In this paper, we prove the convergence of QTD -- notably under weaker assumptions than are required in typical proofs of convergence for classical TD learning -- establishing it as a sound algorithm with theoretical convergence guarantees, and paving the way for further analysis and investigation.
-The more general conditions stem from the structure of the QTD updates (namely, their boundedness), and the proof is obtained through the use of stochastic approximation theory with differential inclusions, which have seldom been used in the context of RL theory previously.
-The remainder of the paper is structured as follows.
+In this paper, we prove the convergence of QTD---notably under weaker assumptions than are required in typical proofs of convergence for classical TD learning---establishing it as a sound algorithm with theoretical convergence guarantees, and paving the way for further analysis and investigation.
+The more general conditions stem from the structure of the QTD updates (namely, their boundedness), and the proof is obtained through the use of stochastic approximation theory with differential inclusions.

 We begin by providing background on Markov decision processes, classical TD learning, and quantile regression in Section~\ref{sec:background}.
 After motivating the QTD algorithm in Section~\ref{sec:qtd-and-qdp}, we describe the related family of quantile dynamic programming (QDP) algorithms, and provide a convergence analysis of these algorithms in Section~\ref{sec:dp-analysis}.
 We then present the main result, a convergence analysis of QTD, in Section~\ref{sec:qtd-convergence}.
 The proof relies on the stochastic approximation framework set out by \citet{benaim2005stochastic}, arguing that the QTD algorithm approximates a continuous-time differential inclusion, and then constructing a Lyapunov function to demonstrate that the limiting behaviour of trajectories of the differential inclusion matches that of the QDP algorithms introduced earlier.
 Finally, in Section~\ref{sec:fixed-point-analysis}, we analyse the limit points of QTD, bounding their approximation error to the true return distributions of interest, and investigating the kinds of approximation artefacts that arise empirically.